heptarch/heptarch.github.io/drafts/entropy.md

 S(I) = \log_2\binom{|w| - 1}{I - 1}
 $$

 is the surprisal of the partition itself, since .
-We define the minimum over these because the attacker the attacker can choose the partition and get access to the corresponding entropy.
+We define the minimum over these because the attacker can choose the partition and get access to the corresponding entropy.
 The cost is the entropy of the partition,